Coast FIRE: The Strategy That Lets You Stop Saving for Retirement

 Progress is easier to sustain when you recognize meaningful milestones:

 $0 net worth — You're no longer underwater.
-Every dollar from here builds wealth. $10,000 — First meaningful emergency fund and investment base established. $50,000 — Compound interest starts doing meaningful work. $100,000 — The famous first milestone; compound growth accelerates significantly. $250,000 — Portfolio generates approximately $17,500/year at 7% returns. $500,000 — Halfway to a typical FIRE number; generates ~$35,000/year. $1,000,000 — Traditional "millionaire" milestone; generates ~$70,000/year.
+Every dollar from here builds wealth. $10,000 — First meaningful emergency fund and investment base established. $50,000 — Compound interest starts doing meaningful work. $100,000 — The famous first milestone; compound growth accelerates significantly. $250,000 — Portfolio generates approximately $17,500/year at 7% returns. $500,000 — Halfway to a typical FIRE number; generates ~$35,000/year. $1,000,000 — A traditional "millionaire" milestone.
+A 7% return assumption would equal $70,000 in one year, but actual returns vary and are not the same as a sustainable withdrawal amount.
 Your FIRE number — Financial independence achieved.

 Should I include my car in net worth?
 Yes, at current market value (not purchase price).
 Use Kelley Blue Book or similar to get an accurate estimate.
 Most cars depreciate rapidly, so this number may be lower than you expect.